-If you would like to come and visit our school, meet the teachers and see the children at work, please feel free to contact the Office Manager (Mrs Miller), who will be delighted to make an appointment.
-We also have open afternoon sessions on 18th November and 1st December 2015 from 2.00p.m.
+If you would like to come and visit our school, meet the teachers and see the children at work, please feel free to contact either Mrs Clark or Mrs Miller in the school office who will be delighted to make an appointment.
+We also have an open afternoon on 20th November 2-3p.m and an open morning on 28th November 9-10 a.m 2017.